yatish1234546/DSA-Applications/Readme.md

 ## Call Stack in Function Execution

 Explanation: When functions are called in a program, their execution is added to a call stack.
 The most recently called function's execution is completed before moving to the previous one.
+The techniue is used in Debugger modes of many Text Editors, IDE and Browser Console.

     #include <stdio.h>